 However, if you’re planning to make a lot of cappuccinos, the Bambino still offers better steaming power and away faster start-up time.

 My verdict: The Infuser was previously a popular option, but I guess that Breville is trying to phase it out of their line-up.
 However, if you can get a good deal on it, it would make a great first espresso machine for someone.See more reviews

 The Barista Express has been one of Breville’s top sellers for years.
 And for a good reason, it’s just a convenient entry-level espresso maker.

 On the brew side of things, it works almost exactly like the Infuser.

 The apparent difference is that the Barista Express has a grinder built-in.
 This is both good and bad.

-If you’re starting, then it’s practical to have both devices in one unit.
+If you’re just starting out, having both devices in one unit is practical.
 Then you don’t have to enter the bewildering jungle of espresso grinders.

 But if you get into the espresso hobby, you may outgrow the grinder.
 The built-in, conical grinder isn’t that consistent.
 It also lacks some fine-tuning capabilities.